cloudfoundry-community/splunk-firehose-nozzle/README.md

 Index routing is a feature that can be used to send different Cloud Foundry logs to different indexes for better ACL and data retention control in Splunk.

 ### Per application index routing via application manifest
-To enable per app index routing, you are required to set environmt variable `SPLUNK_INDEX`in your application and enable ADD_APP_INFO(Select at least one metadata) to enable app info caching.
-Make sure that given HEC token can ingest events to the SPLUNK_INDEX.
+To enable per app index routing,
+* Please set environment variable `SPLUNK_INDEX` in your application's manifest ([example below](#example-manifest-file))
+* Make sure Splunk nozzle is configured with `ADD_APP_INFO` (Select at least one of ValueMetric,CounterEvent,Error,LogMessage,HttpStartStop,ContainerMetric) to enable app info caching
+* Make sure `SPLUNK_INDEX` specified in app's manifest exist in Splunk and can receive data for the configured Splunk HEC token.

 There are two ways to set the variable:

-In your app manifest provide an environment variable called `SPLUNK_INDEX` and assign it the index you would like to send the app data to
+In your app manifest provide an environment variable called `SPLUNK_INDEX` and assign it the index you would like to send the app data to.

+#### Example Manifest file
 ```
 applications:
 - name: <App-Name>